raganwald-deprecated/homoiconic/2009-03-07/surreal.md

       other.not_to_the_left_of?(self)
     end

 Recursive things and elegant things almost always start with a base or degenerate case and work from there.
-The "lists of length *n*" implementation of numbers started with an empty list.
+The "lists of length n" implementation of numbers started with an empty list.
 We have a similarly spartan base case, `[] ^ []`.
 We will call it *Naught*:

     NAUGHT = [] ^ []